gscanlon21/a-feast-a-day/README.md

 - Customizable workout splits, intensity, and rest days.
 - Workouts are simplified for users who are new to fitness to build consistency and reduce injury risk.
 - Exercises are chosen from equipment you have access to — no pullups without a pullup bar or fitness rings.
-- Ignore unwanted exercises — no more burpees!
+- Ignore unwanted recipes — no more burpees!
 - Progress or regress exercises to switch between easier and harder variations.
 - Track how much weight you are able to lift.
 - Customize how long you want to see exercises before they refresh.